LilianaAntal/Homeworks/SQL joins - exercises/Exercises 1 to 5.md

 |Julian Green	|London	|Nail Knite|0.13|
 |Jozy Altidor	|Moscow	|Paul Adam|0.13|

-**5.** From the following tables ("customer" and "salesman") write a SQL query to locate those salespeople who do not live in the same city where
---their customers live and have received a commission of more than 12% from the company.
+**5.** From the following tables ("customer" and "salesman") write a SQL query to locate those salespeople who do not live in the same city where their customers live and have received a commission of more than 12% from the company.
 > Return Customer Name, customer city, Salesman, salesman city, commission.
 - Solution:
   ```